seppinho/haplogrep-cmd/README.md

 If you are using HaploGrep for genotyping array data, please have a look at the `--chip` parameter above.

 ## mtDNA Nomenclature
 When using fasta as an input format, HaploGrep uses bwa mem to align data.
-Since Phylotree is using a 3′ alignment, indels are often not correctly placed for haplogroup classification.
-In some cases (e.g. missing 8281d-8289d) this can yield to a lower haplogroup quality.
+Since the mitochondrial phylogeny is using a 3′ alignment, indels are often not correctly placed for haplogroup classification, when using standard-aligner designed for nuclear DNA.
+In some cases, where haplogroup defining indels are expected (e.g. missing 8281d-8289d) this can yield to a lower haplogroup quality.
 To adjust for that, we provide a set of currently 66 rules that can be applied prior to classification.
-The rules have been calculated by (a) downloading Phylotree data in fasta format (b) aligning data with bwa mem, (c) classifying the profiles using HaploGrep and (d) comparing final fasta profiles with the Phylotree input profiles (remaining vs. not found) in a txt format (derived by parsing Phylotree).
-For example, one rule changes input polymorphisms `309.1CCT 310C` to `309.1C 309.2C 315.1C`.
+The rules have been extimated by (a) downloading Phylotree data in fasta format (b) aligning data with bwa mem, (c) classifying the profiles using HaploGrep and (d) comparing final fasta profiles with the Phylotree input profiles (remaining vs. not found) in a txt format (derived by parsing Phylotree).
+For example, the subsequent rule changes input polymorphisms `309.1CCT 310C` to `309.1C 309.2C 315.1C`.

 ## Heteroplasmies (VCF only)
 Heteroplasmies are often stored as heterozygous genotypes (0/1).
 If a **AF tag** (= Allele Frequency) is specified in the VCF file, we add variants with a AF > 0.90 to the input profile.
 [Mutation Server](https://github.com/seppinho/mutation-server) is able to create a valid VCF including heteroplasmies starting from **BAM or CRAM**.